rellyson/ifood-challenge/README.md

 SLACK_BOT_TOKEN=xox-testestestestsetetstes123
 ```

-### Running the project
+### Starting the system

-To run the project you have these alternatives:
+You have these alternatives to start the system:

 ``` bash
 # Runs using base image